 When both exist, strengths can mask struggles, or struggles can obscure strengths, delaying proper identification.

-Key Challenges in the Diagnosis of Twice-Exceptional Students
+Key Challenges in the Diagnosis of 2e Kids and Adults

 • Masking: Gifted individuals may compensate for their disabilities, making struggles invisible.